bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 ### Tasks Distribution:
 **Planning Analysis:** Brus Hoxha
 - Conduct a detailed analysis of user requirements for an engaging book exploration platform.
-- Define a plan for developing features that encourage a love for reading, including book-related mini-games.
+- Define a plan for developing features that encourage a love for reading.

 **Design:** Brus Hoxha
 - Design an interactive and visually appealing platform interface.
-- Outline the system architecture to support community features, reading challenges, personalized profiles, and book-related mini-games.
+- Outline the system architecture to support community features, reading challenges, personalized profiles, and displaying the top books of the week.

 **Development:** Brus Hoxha
 - Implement the user profile creation feature with preferences input.
 - Develop the personality quiz feature for personalized book recommendations.
-- Create features for tracking reading progress, sharing recommendations, participating in reading challenges, and engaging in book-related mini-games.
+- Create features for tracking reading progress, displaying the top books of the week, and sharing recommendations.

 **Testing:** Brus Hoxha
 - Conduct rigorous testing to ensure an engaging user experience and seamless functionality.